pdfernhout/narrafirma/README.md

 - Most of the the NarraFirma code implements a web-browser-based single-page application.
 - The client-side code is written in TypeScript which is transpiled to JavaScript.
-- The application supports supports mult-user editing of content using message-based triple store approach called "Pointrel".
+- The application supports supports mult-user editing of content using a message-based triple store approach called "Pointrel".
 - Each change to the application state generates a JSON AJAX message.
 - Interface building is done using [Mithril](https://lhorie.github.io/mithril/index.html) (an earlier version used Dojo).
-- Interactive statistical graphs are drawn using D3.
+- Interactive graphs are drawn using D3.

 ### Server-side implementation

 - Server support is either via a WordPress plugin (written in PHP) or a NodeJS application (written in JavaScript).
 - The server-side code mainly implements the "Pointrel" AJAX API for messaging and enforces per-project access controls.
-- Data is stored in either SQL database tables (for WordPress, one per project) or flat files (for NodeJS, one dirctory per project with one JSON file per message).
+- Data is stored in either SQL database tables (for WordPress, one per project) or flat files (for NodeJS, one directory per project with one JSON file per message).

 ---